hs-duesseldorf/se2rest/README.md

 To be very sure that only one instance of each RestService exists in the memory of our computers, we will use the thread safe singleton pattern here.
 For this the constructor is set to private and a synchronized static `getInstance()` method can be called outside of this class.
 This method creates one new instance of itself on call if no instance exists, otherwise it returns a reference of the one already existing instance.

+Create `PersonRestService.java` inside the service package of your client with the following content:

 ```java
 package org.hsd.inflab.se2fxclient.service;